JBris/sentiment_analysis_examples/README.md

 If you opt to use Docker, you can view the [Makefile](Makefile) for relevant Docker commands.
 The `make penter` command will create a new container and execute the python CLI.
 The `make prun` command will run a python script.
 For example, `make prun d=imdb_reviews s=explore` will run [imdb_reviews/explore.py](python/imdb_reviews/explore.py)

-Example sentiment analysis algorithms can be found in the [python](python) directory, and each example directory contains a similar structure.
-Python scripts will contain any recommended references for further reading.
-Download the data set recommended in each Python script and place it in the local data directory (don't place it in the [root data directory](data)).
+Example sentiment analysis algorithms can be found in the [python](python) directory, and each example directory employs a similar structure.
+Python scripts will list any recommended article references and data sets.
+Download the recommended data sets and place them in the local data directory (don't place it in the [root data directory](data)).

 You can then execute various python scripts to analyze and model the data.
 It's recommended that you run explore.py then view.py first to better understand the distribution of the data.